HELP AND SUPPORT CENTER

 1. Clear cache and cookies in your browser, then close it and re-open it.
-If you don’t know how to do that, here is an article which explains how to do that.
+If you don’t know how to do that, here is an article that explains how to do that.

 2. Make sure that your browser is updated to the latest version.
 You will generally find an “update” link in the HELP section of the browser toolbar.

 3. Use another browser.
 You can download Chrome or Firefox.
 They are free and very easy to install.
 Many times something that did not work in one browser will work just fine in another browser.

 Here is the link to download Mozilla Firefox.

 Here is the link to download Google Chrome.

 4. Server issues.
-A server is a huge computer which can host thousands of websites.
+A server is a huge computer that can host thousands of websites.
 Servers are just machines.
 They do have problems sometimes, or they might be undergoing maintenance.

 In pretty much all cases those issues are fixed very quickly by the server administrators.
 But while there is such an issue going on, you might not be able to access a particular website.